westerndigitalcorporation/zenfs/README.md

 # ZenFS: RocksDB Storage Backend for ZNS SSDs and SMR HDDs

-ZenFS is a file system plugin that utilizes RockDB's FileSystem interface to place files into zones on a raw zoned block device.
+ZenFS is a file system plugin that utilizes [RocksDB](https://github.com/facebook/rocksdb)'s FileSystem interface to place files into zones on a raw zoned block device.
 By separating files into zones and utilizing write life time hints to co-locate data of similar life times the system write amplification is greatly reduced compared to